 Techniques for Building Complex, Balanced Flavors

 Achieving complexity in mocktails for gatherings involves layering flavors to mimic the depth often associated with alcoholic beverages.
-Begin with a base liquid that has a neutral profile and add layers through infusions, syrups, and bitters, which can be homemade to control sweetness and intensity.
+Begin with a base liquid with a neutral profile, then add layers through infusions, syrups, and bitters, which can be homemade to control sweetness and intensity.
 Acidity is crucial for balance; it cuts through the sweetness and can be adjusted with lemon or lime juice.
 Consider the bitterness element, which can be introduced through herbal infusions or non-alcoholic bitters, providing a sophisticated edge to your creations.

 Tips for Presentation and Elegant Garnishing